canidlogic/skald/README.md

 1. Each value within a metadata or continuation line must have at least one codepoint that is not a space or tab.
 2. Neither the first nor last codepoint of a value within a metadata or continuation line may be space or tab.
 3. CR and LF may never appear within a value.
+4. _Exception:_ a metadata line may appear with no value if it is followed by at least one continuation line.

 Note that this syntax does not allow blank or empty values.